CsgoBotTG/brut-compressor/README.md

   -a ALG, --alg ALG     Compression algorithm.
 Variants: {HF(Huffman);RLE(Run-Length Encoding);SHF(Shannon-Fan);LZW(Lempel-Ziv-Welch);LZ78(Lempel-Ziv 78)}
   -b BRUT, --brut BRUT  Bruforce.
 Can be used only in compression mode.
 Brut force alghorithms for best compression result.
 Ve-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-e-ery slow.
                         Usage: ```python main.py -c file.txt -o out.bin --brut=[HF;RLE]```. [*] - all methods
+  -noMT, --nomultithreading
+                        use only with --brut. if set brut force doesn't use multithreading
 ```

 # Thanks to